Worker Crates: Common Patterns and Practices

 All implementations follow the same registration pattern:

-1. Define handler class/struct
+1. Define handler (DSL declaration or class/struct)

-2. Set handler_name identifier
+2. Set handler name identifier

-3. Register with HandlerRegistry
+3. Register with HandlerRegistry (automatic for DSL and class-based handlers)

 4. Handler ready for resolution

-Ruby Example:
+Ruby (DSL):

 end